Menu

 Program

-Publications include, “Visualising the Invisible, Imagining the (Im)possible,” in ARKEN Bulletin, vol. 8 (2020), “A Parting Ways While Being With.
-Critical Investigations and Acts of Assembling in Jane Jin Kaisen’s Practice,” in Jane Jin Kaisen – Community of Parting (2020), “Then you will teach him again to dance inside out.
-On ingestion and entropy in Kasper Hesselbjerg’s Lunacy exhibition,” in Oberon Magazine (2019), and with Sevie Tsampalla, “Bodies and Rhythms”, in The Contemporary Research Intensive (2018).
+Publications include, “Touching, Morphing, Splicing: Articulations of Bodily Complexities and New Erogenous Terrains in Contemporary Danish Art Practice” forthcoming in the anthology Transformative Feminisms (De Gruyter Verlag, 2025); “Det gengældte blik.
+Fotografiske selviscenesættelser som kunstnerisk strategi til forhandling af køn, identitet og seksualitet”, Periskop no. 31 (2024); Algorithm (anthology edited with Lotte Løvholm) (Antipyrine, 2023); “Visualising the Invisible, Imagining the (Im)possible,” in ARKEN Bulletin, vol. 8 (2020), “A Parting Ways While Being With.
+Critical Investigations and Acts of Assembling in Jane Jin Kaisen’s Practice,” in Jane Jin Kaisen – Community of Parting (Archive Books, 2020), “Then you will teach him again to dance inside out.
+On ingestion and entropy in Kasper Hesselbjerg’s Lunacy exhibition,” in Oberon Magazine (2019), and with Sevie Tsampalla, “Bodies and Rhythms”, in The Contemporary Research Intensive (Sternberg Press, 2018).

-For Art Hub she has collaborated with Kristoffer Raasted on the conceptualization and production of the podcast series New Connections: Queering the Radio Voice.
+For AHC she has collaborated with Kristoffer Raasted on the conceptualization and production of the podcast series New Connections: Queering the Radio Voice.

 Anne Kølbæk Iversen.
 Photo: Emily Wilson